Submission & review process

 NB.
 In order to further science, the editors will carefully consider replications or papers that include negative research findings.

 Review articles should use these headings: Purpose, Methods, Results/Findings, Discussion and/or Conclusions.

 Brief reports are no longer than 1500 words in length.
 They could be a commentary, discussion, research paper or a previously presented conference poster extended to make it suitable for publication.
 Research protocols can also be submitted prior to the research having been undertaken.
 Research papers and research protocols will be subject to a masked review.

 Approaches, techniques, interventions and strategies section

-As an applied journal, we are interested in receiving articles about positive psychology techniques, interventions and strategies.
+As an applied journal, we are interested in receiving articles about coaching psychology techniques, interventions and strategies.
 Articles would normally be between 750-1500 words in length.

 Invited papers & keynotes

 Invited papers and conference keynotes will be reviewed by one or more journal editors.

 Five or six keywords are required for all papers.

 Book reviews should include the book title, author(s) or editor(s), publisher, date of publication, number of pages, cost.
 We recommend that the journal editor is initially contacted to ascertain if the book is suitable for review in this journal.